 Solar PV Options for your Farm: An Overview

-When selecting the right solar PV array system, it is important to find the best fit for your land and needs – but it is also important to take into account the requirements and potential financial compensation associated with the SMART program.
+When identifying the right solar PV system for your property, it is important to consider the best fit for your land and needs – but also to take into account the requirements and potential financial compensation associated with the SMART program.
 For projects on farms, compensation rates are structured to encourage systems installed on farm structures, systems sized to meet on-farm loads, and development of ground-mounted dual-use arrays with continued agriculture beneath panels.

 Major factors to consider in assessing potential financial compensation include:

-- Installed Capacity: Capacity (in kW) defines the size of the system in terms of electrical power production.
+- Installed Capacity: Capacity (in kW) defines the size of a solar system in terms of its electrical power production.
 (As a rough estimate, panels will produce about 1200 kWh annually per kW capacity installed.
 A 6-8 kW system will power a typical home.)

-- Type of System: The solar PV array can be mounted on a building, mounted on a canopy which allows vehicles to park beneath it, or ground-mounted on a racking system.
+- Type of System: A solar PV array can be mounted on a building, mounted on a canopy which allows vehicles to park beneath it, or ground-mounted on a racking system.

-- Off-takers: The electricity generated by the solar array may be primarily used to meet on-farm demand, or to supply off-farm use through a mechanism called net metering, or sell electricity directly to the grid.
-If net metering, the “off-takers” - those who receive the electricity output – could be low-income residents, members of a community-shared solar project, go to a public entity.
+- Off-takers: The electricity generated by the solar array may be primarily used to meet on-farm demand.
+Alternatively, larger systems might supply off-farm use through a mechanism called net metering, or sell electricity directly to the grid.
+If net metering, the “off-takers” - those who receive the electricity output – could be low-income residents, members of a community-shared solar project, or a public entity.
 Available compensation will vary depending on who the off-takers are.

 - Previous Land Development: Has your land been previously developed (e.g. building construction, pavement) so that it is now unlikely to provide open-space, agricultural or forestry use, or natural habitat?
-If the land has not been developed and is being converted to a large, traditional, ground-mounted solar array, it may be subject to subtractors, which reduce compensation for solar arrays built on undeveloped land or, if mapped as providing priority habitat for wildlife, it may be ineligible for incentives for certain types of projects.
+If the land has not been developed and is being converted to a large, traditional, ground-mounted solar array, it may be subject to greenfield subtractors, which reduce incentives for solar arrays built on undeveloped land or, if mapped as providing priority habitat for wildlife, it may be ineligible for incentives for certain types of projects.

 Projects on Agricultural Land